tdwg/ac/doc/guide.md

 metadata are regarded as particularly important, and in many of these it is difficult to represent such structural relationships.
-Consequently an Audubon Core record is itself mainly flat, the exception being the object of a property named *hasServiceAccessPoint.* This object itself has further properties that describe how to fetch the actual media described by the AC record.
+Consequently an Audubon Core record is itself mainly flat, the exception being the object of a property named *hasServiceAccessPoint*.
+This object itself has further properties that describe how to fetch the actual media described by the AC record.
 One consequence of this is that, for some purposes, a metadata Provider might have to make several metadata